DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 **_This phase may change as gaps are identified_**

 In the quest for something usable in each phase of the project, some details got glossed over.
+In this final phase, we'll address those shortcomings to make the system more robust.

 ## Controlling system start up and shutdown with inittab
 So far, system start-up and shut-down just seem to happen and are not well understood.
 We put things in _/etc/init.d/rcS_ and they run at boot time.
 When we shut down, file systems are magically unmounted with no effort from us.